|Player Age||Division||Description||Spring 2024 Fees|

 |6-7||Coach Pitch||Builds and refines fundamentals of softball while building confidence.
 Players in this division begin to understand game strategy.
 The game is played on a 60-foot diamond with a pitching distance of 35 feet.
 A 11-inch softball is used in this division.||$120|

-If a player was born in 2023, the player is too old for Babe Ruth Softball competition and is therefore ineligible.
-Any player who, by the above birth charts is younger than 4 years of age, or who is older than 18 years of age (born in or before 2003) is not eligible to participate in Babe Ruth Softball for the 2023 season.
+Any player who, by the birth chart is younger than 4 years of age, or who is older than 18 years of age (born in or before 2004) is not eligible to participate in Babe Ruth Softball for the 2023 season.

 The registration fee covers the team uniform, insurance, field usage and equipment.
 The registration fee for the 10U and older divisions also covers umpire fees.